sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - default: 90
     - constraints: must be zero or greater,must be a value less than 131
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * res:
     - doc: Filter resonance as a value between 0 and 1.
 Only functional if a cutoff value is specified.
 Large amounts of resonance (a res: near 1) can create a whistling sound around the cutoff frequency.
 Smaller values produce less resonance.
     - default: 0.99
     - constraints: must be zero or greater,must be a value less than 1
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * noise:
     - doc: Noise source.
 Has a subtle effect on the timbre of the sound.
 0=pink noise, 1=brown noise (the default), 2=white noise, 3=clip noise and 4=grey noise
     - default: 1
     - constraints: must be one of the following values: [0, 1, 2, 3, 4]
     - May be changed whilst playing
   * norm:
-    - doc: Normalise the audio (make quieter parts of the sample louder and louder parts quieter) - this is similar to the normaliser FX.
+    - doc: Normalise the audio (make quieter parts of the synth's sound louder and louder parts quieter) - this is similar to the normaliser FX.
 This may emphasise any clicks caused by clipping.
     - default: 0
     - constraints: must be one of the following values: [0, 1]
     - May be changed whilst playing